 The most reliable solution for air disinfection, while also disinfecting the entire environment, is using a disinfectant fogger.
 Foggers spray out disinfectant at high power, both causing the air to circulate while disinfecting it.
 Foggers work very effectively and efficiently in both disinfecting surfaces and particulate matter in the air at the same time, and it is much quicker than trying to spray everywhere and then wiping up after.

-Disinfectant fogging doesn’t require any wiping or rinsing because the disinfectant is dispersed so evenly in tiny micron droplets that it will dry itself or you can use a dry fogger if you are worried about anything that cannot get wet.
+Disinfectant fogging doesn’t require any wiping or rinsing because the disinfectant is dispersed so evenly in tiny micron droplets that it will dry itself or you can use a dry fogger if you are worried about anything that is moisture sensitive.
 Most foggers have adjustable outputs, making them great for any environment and space for quick, efficient and effective disinfecting.

 So next time you are deciding how to disinfect your space, consider choosing to fog to reduce time and increase effectiveness, which includes airborne disinfection, to protect everyone around you.